yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

     flow = cv2.calcOpticalFlowFarneback(frame_gray_init, frame_gray, None, 0.5, 3, 15, 3, 5, 1.2, 0)
 ```

-We calculate the magnitude and angle of each vectors and map them to the Hue and Value channel of the HSV color scheme.
+We calculate the magnitude and angle of each vector and map them to the Hue and Value channel of the HSV color scheme.

 ```python
     # Get magnitude and angle of vector